-Save as disclosed in the Prospectus and in this annual report, the Group did not have other plans for material investments and capital assets as of the date of this report.
+Save as disclosed in the Prospectus, 2017 annual report, 2018 interim report and this annual report, the Group did not have other plans for material investments and capital assets as of the date of this annual report.
+The sources of funding are the internal resources and contribution from associates/joint venture partners.
+However, the Group will continue to be cautious in further expanding our business by exercising due care and examining adequate opportunities and planning for the opening and investing in new restaurants.